...

 This specifically applies to High-Efficiency (Condensing) Furnaces.
 These units produce water (condensate) as a byproduct of heating.

 If the condensate drain line gets clogged or the pump fails, you might hear a furnace making a bubbling noise as water backs up.
-If you hear a furnace pump making noise or generally a furnace making gurgling noise, no heat, check your drain lines immediately to prevent water damage.
+If you hear a furnace pump making noise or generally a furnace making a gurgling noise without heat, check your drain lines immediately to prevent water damage.

 Why Is My Furnace Blower Motor So Loud?